SATAY-LL/SATAY-jupyter-book/mini_book/docs/_build/html/_sources/Introduction.md

     - GitFlow implementation for contributors to the software -->

 ---
-**Data sequencing processing gudelines** 🚀
+**Data sequencing processing guidelines** 🚀
 ^^^
 Each dataset requires unique processing and therefore no fixed settings for the trimming and alignment can be determined, but potentially some guidelines can be created that helps for the processing.

 ---
 **Unit testing continous integration** ✨
 ^^^
-Unit testing implemented in the main functions to make the pipeline more maintanable and prevent crashes when customizing it.
+Unit testing implemented in the main functions to make the pipeline more maintanable and to prevent crashes when customizing it.

 ---
 **Multiple files analysis** 🎁